 Hands-on Linux: Self-Hosted WordPress for Linux Beginners

-- Learn basic Linux system administration by setting up a WordPress hosting platform
+- Learn Linux skills by setting up a WordPress hosting platform

 - Configure a production-grade WordPress install on Linux